aica-technology/simulators/ursim/README.md

 Then press "EXIT."
 The simulator is now ready to interface with an AICA application.

+### Configure the IP address of the robot in AICA Studio

-In AICA Studio, open the Hardware section and validate that your URDF have the following plugin and ensure that the IP address in the `robot_ip` field matches the IP address displayed in your terminal.
+In AICA Studio, open the Hardware section and validate that your URDF has the following plugin and ensure that the IP address in the `robot_ip` field matches the IP address displayed in your terminal.

 ![Hardware descriptions](.././images/hardware_description.png)